svn2github/lazarus-ccr/components/lazbarcodes/README.txt

 Jose Mejuto

 License:
-GPL 3.0 as it is being inherited from the zint source code.
+BSD 3 as it is being inherited from the zint backend source code.

 wiki Page:
 http://wiki.freepascal.org/LazBarcodes